-Following is a list of states that prohibit breed-discriminatory legislation, including the provision wording.
-Note: These aren’t necessarily bans against all forms of BDL.
+Following is a list of states that prohibit breed-specific legislation, including the provision wording.
+Note: These aren’t necessarily bans against all forms of BSL.

 Table of Contents